paulveillard/cybersecurity-cnapp/README.md

   <img src="https://github.com/paulveillard/cybersecurity-cnapp/blob/main/img/cnapp-3.png?raw=true" alt="Sublime's custom image"/>
 </p>

+## The Importance of a CNAPP
+Without a CNAPP, your enterprise may miss critical software package upgrades or overlook a system misconfiguration in your application’s critical path.
+As a result, your organization could lose certifications or suffer a security breach.
+CNAPPs bring significant benefits:

+Unified cloud security that includes cloud workload protection (CWP), cloud security posture management (CSPM), cloud infrastructure entitlement management (CIEM), and infrastructure as code (IaC)
+Single pane of glass to visualize security threats/alerts and respond quickly A standardized security monitoring tool that can be applied to bespoke deployment strategies (such as serverless, Kubernetes, or multi-cloud)
+A centralized source of truth for team compliance that helps organizations move toward a more robust security posture

 ## License
 MIT License & [cc](https://creativecommons.org/licenses/by/4.0/) license

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

 To the extent possible under law, [Paul Veillard](https://github.com/paulveillard/) has waived all copyright and related or neighboring rights to this work.